tiliado/nuvolaplayer/doc/pages/apps/mediaplayer.md

 !!! danger "Always test playback actions"
     You should click action buttons in the developer's sidebar to be sure they are working as expected.

-!!! info "Custom actions"
-    Service integrations can also create [custom Actions](:apps/custom-actions.html) like thumbs up/down or star rating.

 Track Rating
 ------------

 Since **Nuvola 3.1**, it is also possible to integrate track rating.
-If you wish to make your script compatible with older versions, use respective [Nuvola.checkVersion](apiref>Nuvola.checkVersion) condition as shown in examples bellow.

 In order to provide users with the current rating state, use these API calls: